DemocracyEducation and Evolution

 Workshops for young people

 FUTURE VOICE offers young people between the age of 12 to 27 the opportunity to become a Children’s /Human rights mentor.
-The training is completed with two practical assignments.
+The training is completed with a practical assignment.

 What happens there?

-We learn a lot about what children's and human rights actually are, how long they have existed, why they make distinctions between children's rights and human rights, and how these rights are implemented in Germany and around the world, and about their significance for democracy.
+We learn a lot about what children's and human rights are, how long they are existing, why we make differences between children's rights and human rights, how these rights are implemented in Germany and around the world, and about their significance for democracy.